Kelly Amrhein, Ph.D., Clinical Psychology Post-Doctoral Fellow

 Hawa Navarro, MSW, LCSW- Intake Coordinator

 Hawa Navarro earned her master’s degree in Social Work from the University of North Carolina at Chapel Hill, and holds the credential of Licensed Clinical Social Worker in Illinois.
 She also received her bachelor’s degree in Human Development from Cornell University.
 During her graduate school studies, she completed internships at a community-based alternative to suspension program for short-term suspended middle and high school students, as well as an outpatient substance abuse treatment program for adult women and mothers.
 Her professional work experience has included the provision of clinical case management services to incarcerated youth, and mental health and substance treatment to incarcerated adult women.
 Hawa joined the ATS team in May 2016 as an Intake Coordinator where she continues her dedication to providing effective services driven by her passion for helping others.
-In this role, Hawa conducts phone intakes and assists with scheduling billing, data collection/management and coordination of new referrals.
-She has also trained and participated as an Adventure Camp Counselor for Summer 2016.
+In this role, Hawa conducts phone intakes and assists with scheduling, billing, data collection/management and coordination of new referrals.
+She has also trained and participated as an Adventure Camp Counselor for Summers 2016, 2017.

 adventure camp vs traditional therapy